Degenerative Disc Disease – Normal Aging Or Disease Condition?

 Increasingly, degenerative disc disease is viewed differently from the normal process of degeneration associated with aging.

 Neck and back pain is strongly associated with degenerative disc disease.
 The diseased state of disc degeneration is also associated with sciatica and neck disc herniation and back disc herniation.
 The process of degeneration alters disc height and the mechanics of the rest of the spine and may cause problems with other supporting structures such as muscles and ligaments.
 The long term consequences are spinal stenosis (narrowing of openings that can place pressure on nerves and the spinal cord), which is a major cause of pain and disability.
 The incidence of degenerative disc disease is rising in the population and is the reason for over 90% of all spinal surgeries.

 Studies have found that degenerative changes are noted in people without pain.
 This would not represent a diseased state and is an incidental finding on many x-rays and MRI’s.
 It may be that the process has not yet progressed to a disease state.
 Indeed, a 50,000 mile tire would show signs of wear and tear at 40,000 miles, however, at 20,000 miles, signs of the same wear and tear would not be considered “normal”.

-The disc sits between two spinal bones and consists of a nucleus (yellow) and annulus (blue) in the diagram above.
+The disc sits between two spinal bones and consists of a soft nucleus (yellow) and firm annulus (blue) in the diagram above.
 A healthy disc acts like a water bed.
 There is a high water content in the nucleus and inner portion of the annulus which allows this portion of the disc to act as a fluid.
 The outermost part of the annulus acts as a skin or the covering of a water bed to restrain the inner portions.
 This creates hydrostatic pressure to reduce loading forces.
 Spinal discs have been described as shock absorbers, however, they are too stiff to perform this function and act to allow proper motion between spinal bones during movement.